joarreola/ETAMessages/README.md

       with a packet argument.
 Update to accomodate optional coordinates.
       Pass a closure to the fetchRemote() call in pollRemote().
 Make call to eta.getEtaDistance() in closure.
+    - Update to use the Location(userName:location) initializer and the setLocation() method.

   - MapUpdate.swift
     Manage mapView updates for remote-user pin, map centering and spanning, and